isaksamsten/sd_proxy/README.md

 Using, e.g, `curl` or a browser, this URL redirects to `https://json.scheduledirect.org/...../imagehash.jpg?token=authentication_token`.

-The server authomatically creates a new authentication token every six hour.
+The server automatically creates a new authentication token every six hour.